-- Press a key on the keyboard or button on the remote control. - Activate the TouchPad.
+- Press a key on the keyboard. - Activate the TouchPad.

 When the computer exits Sleep, the power lights turn on and your work returns to the screen where you stopped working.

 NOTE: If you have set a password to be required on wakeup, you must enter your Windows password before your work will return to the screen.